Dry Compression Test

-CASE 2: One or two cylinders gave a low compression value.
-This might be normal, since each cylinder will not give the exact same pressure value.
+CASE 2: One or two Cylinders gave a low compression value.
+This might be normal for your VW's Engine, since each cylinder will not give the exact same pressure value.

 What is NOT normal if the pressures vary by 15% or more.
 That's right, the individual cylinder compression readings of each engine cylinder can not vary more than 15% and this is how you can find out: